UCLALibrary/ideptoolkit/terms.md

 * unpublished
 * unknown

 **servicesContact:** Contact information for any services offered related to this item.
 Could be contact information for rights requests and/or requests for master images.
-Providing data for this qualifier (especially at the collection level is recommended to encourage and enable patrons to contact the correct unit for permission, licensing, and high-quality files.
+Providing data for this qualifier (especially at the collection level) is recommended to encourage and enable patrons to contact the correct unit for permission, licensing, and high-quality files.

 ```
 EXAMPLES
 * Rights.copyrightStatus: copyrighted
 * Rights.publicationStatus: published
-* Rights.servicesContact: Doe, John
+* Rights.servicesContact: Doe, John (jdoe@email.edu)
 ```

 ### 11. Description (Recommended)